-Numerous studies in recent years have identified disturbance of gut microbial metabolism as a potential cause of chronic disease, leading researchers to begin studying the specific impact of the gut microbiome on cancers, including and .
-Another in Communications Biology found that gut microbiome diversity is an independent predictor of survival in cervical cancer patients receiving chemoradiation.
+Numerous studies in recent years have identified disturbance of gut microbial metabolism as a potential cause of chronic disease, leading researchers to begin studying the specific impact of the gut microbiome on cancers, including melanoma and colorectal cancers.
+Another study published last year in Communications Biology found that gut microbiome diversity is an independent predictor of survival in cervical cancer patients receiving chemoradiation.

 “This initial study is observational,” explains McKenzie, noting that the collection of microorganisms in the gut – including bacteria, archaea, viruses, and fungi – and their overall genetic information play an essential role in the health of its host, both in humans as well as animals.

 The study is currently enrolling up to 30 participants with advanced or recurrent gynecological cancer who plan to receive immunotherapy treatment with a checkpoint inhibitor at AdventHealth.

 “The gut microbiome’s key functions are all related to metabolism, immune system education and regulation, and protection against pathogen invasion,” McKenzie added.
 “This study will help us understand not only how the gut microbiome changes within the individual as they undergo immunotherapy, but also how it differs among patients throughout the course of their treatment.”